Ferroelectrically switchable magnetic multistates in MnBi$_2$Te$_4$(Bi$_2$Te$_3$)$_n$ and MnSb$_2$Te$_4$(Sb$_2$Te$_3$)$_n$ (n = 0, 1) thin films: RESULTS AND DISCUSSIONS

-We have performed careful calculations over a number of stacking configurations (see Fig.~S3, and Table S2).
-The lowest energy configuration is shown in Fig.~\ref{fig2}a, in which the interfacial Se and Te are in the hollow sites.
-The stacking order is the same as the one for MnBi$_2$Te$_4$ monolayer on In$_2$Se$_3$~\citep{Xue2020}, which shows up for all MAT bilayers on In$_2$Se$_3$.
-Table~\ref{table1} summarizes the stability of the two magnetic states for MAT bilayers on In$_2$Se$_3$ monolayer in different polarization states.
-One can see that for all the MAT bilayers the IMCs remain AFM when the polarization is pointing toward the interface, but become FM as the polarization is reversed.
-The trend is independent of the vdW functionals/methods (Table S3).
 Below we focus on the electronic structure of MnBi$_2$Te$_4$ bilayer on In$_2$Se$_3$ monolayer, i.e., MnBi$_2$Te$_4$-2L/In$_2$Se$_3$, which are shown in Figs.~\ref{fig2}b-d.
-Those for all other MAT systems are shown in Figs.S4-S6 since they show pretty much the same trend as MnBi$_2$Te$_4$-2L/In$_2$Se$_3$.
+Those for all other MAT systems are shown in Figs.~S4$-$S6 since they show pretty much the same trend as MnBi$_2$Te$_4$-2L/In$_2$Se$_3$.
 The Fermi level is located in the band gap for the AFM state.
 Whereas for the FM state, the conduction band of In$_2$Se$_3$ is shifted down into the valence band of MnBi$_2$Te$_4$-2L such that the Fermi level is crossing the valence band of the latter.
 This feature favors interfacial charge transfer.
 Fig.~\ref{fig2}d depicts the differential charge density for the two magnetic states, which indicates that there is almost negligible interfacial charge transfer between the MnBi$_2$Te$_4$-2L and In$_2$Se$_3$ for the AFM state.
 In contrast, the charge transfer is much more significant for the FM state than that for the AFM state.
 A close inspection finds that the charge density on the Mn atoms in the interfacial layer becomes positive.
-This confirms the picture of hole doping over this layer and opens up the $e_g^{\uparrow}-\{p\dots p\}-e_g^{\uparrow}$ hopping chanel.
+This confirms the picture of hole doping over this layer and opens up the $e_g^{\uparrow}-\{p\dots p\}-e_g^{\uparrow}$ hopping channel.
 Consequently, the FM state becomes energetically favorable for this type of band structure.
 Thus, the FE In$_2$Se$_3$ monolayer fits the criterion for a substrate that gives switchable band alignments between type-II and type-III with MnBi$_2$Te$_4$-2L.
+The switchable band alignments induced by a monolayer of FE In$_2$Se$_3$ are robust and unchanged by the use of the HSE06 hybrid functional in the calculations (see Figs.~S7\cite{SM}).
 Moreover, the trend that the charge transfer mainly happened to the interfacial layer also suggests that the spin-flipping accompanied by the AFM-FM transition takes place to the interfacial MnBi$_2$Te$_4$ layer.
-For the trilayers and quadlayers, our calculations find the same trend in the spin-flipping as the bilayers (Figs.~S7 and S8).
+For the trilayers and quadlayers, our calculations find the same trend in the spin-flipping as the bilayers (Figs.~S8$-$S9\cite{SM}).
+We further investigate the effect of substrates on the IMCs in the heterojunctions MnBi$_2$Te$_4$-2L/In$_2$Se$_3$.
+We chose h-BN as the substrate to construct the sandwich heterojunction of h-BN/MnBi$_2$Te$_4$-2L/In$_2$Se$_3$/h-BN since it has been widely used as a capping layer in devices.
+Our result show that h-BN has minor effect on the energy difference between the interlayer FM and AFM states (Table S4\cite{SM}), as well as the band alignment between MnBi$_2$Te$_4$-2L and In$_2$Se$_3$ (Fig. S10~\cite{SM}).